Lectures

 A central aim of the NCRO is to train junior scientists in interdisciplinary research, by equipping them with essential prerequisites for productive scientific cooperation: active communication between researchers and a solid understanding of the research field.
 The lecture series “Radiation Research in Oncology” aims to address these goals with 18 talks over the course of 2 years.
 They are given by lecturers on site in Heidelberg or Dresden, and can also be attended at the partner site via a live video stream.
 The lectures are aimed at a general audience with the goal of providing an overview of each of a wide range of topics relevant to radiooncological research, including in the fields of medicine, biology, chemistry, physics and technology.

-Talks in this lecture series are open to anyone who is interested, but are particularly aimed at PhD students at the NCRO.
+Talks in this lecture series are open to anyone who is interested, but are particularly aimed at PhD students at NCRO.
+Please note: the lecture series is not open to the public.
+Only members of NCRO can participate.

 Locations: